 Too often, definitions of leadership have a condescending tone to them, of a hierarchical division of the elite and the others.

 When we say leader, we are implying a relationship between the leader and the people he or she leads.
-The quality of leadership depends on the calibre of the relationship between the members of the group, of which one is the leader.
+The quality of leadership depends on the caliber of the relationship between the members of the group, of which one is the leader.

 The task of the leader is to participate in the accomplishment of a project, or the making of a decision, but there is a better way to fulfill this role than the conventional and dated one we’ve come to accept.
-There is a way to lead others that not only renders the position of “leader” obsolete but empowers the group like no one person can.
+There is a way to lead others that not only renders the position of “leader” obsolete but empowers the group as no one person can.